Ukraine police break up pro-Europe protests, opposition calls for strike

 KIEV Ukraine's political opposition on Saturday said it would call a country-wide general strike to force the resignation of President Viktor Yanukovich's government after police used batons and stun grenades to break up pro-Europe protests.

-Helmeted police bearing white shields stormed an encampment in Kiev's Independence Square where protesters were singing songs and warming themselves by campfires early in the morning, the opposition said.
+Helmeted police bearing white shields stormed an encampment of protesters in Kiev's Independence Square as they sang songs and warmed themselves by campfires, the opposition said.

-Tension had been building since Friday, when Yanukovich declined to sign a landmark pact with EU leaders at a summit in Lithuania, going back on a pledge to work towards integrating his ex-Soviet republic into the European mainstream.
+Tension had been building since Friday, when Yanukovich declined to sign a landmark pact with European Union leaders at a summit in Lithuania, going back on a pledge to work toward integrating his ex-Soviet republic into the European mainstream.

-Live bands had played earlier and the presence of mainly young people, some of whom were in their teens, had brought almost a party spirit to the demonstration.
+Live bands had played earlier and the presence of mainly young people, some of whom were in their teens, had brought almost a party spirit to the demonstration when police moved in, first firing stun grenades and then wading in with batons.

-The protests evoked memories of the "Orange Revolution" of 2004-5, led by jailed former prime minister Yulia Tymoshenko, against sleaze and election fraud which doomed Yanukovich's first bid for the presidency.
-But those protests were much larger and took place peacefully without police action.

-Saturday's violence in which police fired stun grenades and then struck protesters with batons was unprecedented in Kiev and set the scene for possibly more confrontation on Sunday when a pro-Europe rally has been called.
-About 100,000 people turned out at a similar gathering last Sunday.

-TV footage showed police beating one young woman on the legs during the early morning confrontation and kicking young men on the ground.
+TV footage showed police beating one young woman on the legs and kicking young men on the ground.
+Several people were given emergency treatment on the spot for cuts to the head.

-EU officials, who had attended the EU Vilnius summit with Yanukovich only days before, said they condemned what they called "excessive use of force".

-"The unjustified use of force goes against the principles to which all participants of the Vilnius Summit," said a joint statement from European Union foreign policy chief Catherine Ashton and EU enlargement chief Stefan Fuele.

 The Interior Ministry said the riot police moved in "after the protesters began to resist the (ordinary uniformed) police, throwing trash, glasses, bottles of water and flares at them".

+Opposition leaders, who late on Friday had urged protesters to continue campaigning for a European future for the ex-Soviet republic, condemned the police crackdown and said it would call a country-wide strike.

+"We have taken a common decision to form a headquarters of national resistance and we have begun preparations for an all-Ukraine national strike," former economy minister Arseny Yatsenyuk, one of three opposition leaders, told journalists.

+They wanted the resignation of the government and early parliamentary and presidential elections to force out President Viktor Yanukovich, he said.

 Police detained 35 people but later released them, it said.
-There were no clear figures on how many people were hurt.
+There were no hard figures on how many people were hurt.

-Ukraine's opposition condemned the crackdown and threatened a nationwide strike while demanding the government's resignation and early parliamentary and presidential elections.

-"We have taken a common decision to form a task force of national resistance and we have begun preparations for an all-Ukraine national strike," former economy minister Arseny Yatsenyuk, one of three opposition leaders, told journalists.

-Nearly 10,000 protesters regrouped on Saturday, some of them holding candles, at Mikhailovska Square near a monastery where protesters had taken refuge from the police violence.

-Among chants of "Rise up Ukraine", former interior minister Yuri Lutsenko, an ally of Tymoshenko who himself was released from a jail sentence earlier this year, encouraged a strike as early as Monday.

 'NO LONGER UKRAINE'

-The protesters were mainly young supporters from the main three opposition parties - including that of Tymoshenko - who are united in pressing for a westward shift in policy towards the European Union.
+The protesters were mainly young supporters from the main three opposition parties - including that of jailed former prime minister Yulia Tymoshenko - who are united in pressing for a westward shift in policy towards the European Union.

-Tymoshenko, whom the EU sees as a political detainee, issued a call for people "to rise up" against Yanukovich.
+Tymoshenko, who the EU sees as a political detainee, issued a call for people "to rise up" against Yanukovich.

 "Millions of Ukrainians must rise up.
 The main thing is not to leave the squares until the authorities have been overthrown by peaceful means," she said in a letter read to journalists by her daughter.